How performance anxiety leads to erectile dysfunction

 You’ve probably heard of the fight, flight, or freeze response.
 Performance anxiety triggers this same physiological mechanism.

-When you experience a threat, part of the brain called the amygdala activates the sympathetic nervous system, sending signals throughout the body, preparing it to fight, flight or, freeze.
+When you experience a threat, part of the brain called the amygdala activates the sympathetic nervous system, sending signals throughout the body, preparing it to fight, flight, or freeze.

 This process is an evolutionary response dating back to caveman days that helps protect you from existential threats.
 While the human brain has evolved over time, the threat response system still works the same way it did back then.
 And the amygdala isn’t always discriminating.